Repeat Prescriptions / Opioid Prescribing

 PRESCRIPTION WAITING TIME REMINDER.

-The practice endeavours to fulfil the following.
+The practice endeavours to fulfill the following.

 PRESCRIPTION REQUESTS: Prescription requests take up to two full working day’s to action.
 Please be aware this will only lead to a prescription if it is appropriate to prescribe.